ntbrock/prototype-webstorm-es6/README.md

 npm install @babel/preset-env --save-dev

-See the updates to package.json
+See the updates to package.json,  plus creation of a package-lock.json

 Change to .gitignore:  node_modules/,  these are written by the --save-dev

+npm run failing:     echo "Error: no test specified" && exit 1

 ### Why Unit Testing?